Festo-se/raeros_system/README.md

 It leads you through the calibration procedure.
 And shows vacuum and gripping capabilities.

+# Services and Actions
+[Overview Image]

 # Contribution
-Feel free to contribute to the project and pin your issues.
+Feel free to contribute to the project and pin your issues and ideas.